Free and Open Source

 Chinese Translations

-When using free and open-source software, I sometimes ran into programs that I use quite often, but lack high-quality Chinese translations.
-If the project opens for translation, I usually provide a complete simplified Chinese translation for it.
-This not only enhances UI consistency for myself, but also assists Chinese users with limited English skills in getting started.
+When using free and open-source software, some apps I use quite often lack high-quality Chinese translations.
+If such a project accepts translation, I usually provide a complete simplified Chinese translation.
+This not only improves UI consistency for myself, but also helps Chinese users with limited English skills get started.

 Krita

 Krita is a free and open source digital painting application.
-I began using Krita when I switched from Windows to Linux, as it was the most comprehensive free and open-source painting app that could replace Photoshop.
-I designed the mascot Kiki for Krita and drew the startup image for each subsequent version.
-To support Chinese artists using Krita, I retranslated it in 2018, and have since been maintaining Chinese translations for Krita’s software, documentation, website, Steam description, etc.
+I started using it after switching from Windows to Linux, as it was (and still is) the most feature-rich free alternative to Photoshop.
+I designed Krita’s mascot, Kiki, and created the startup image for each subsequent version.
+To support Chinese Krita artists, I retranslated it in 2018 and have since maintained its Chinese translations — including the software, documentation, website, and Steam description.

 In addition, I updated the Krita’s page on Chinese Wikipedia equivalents, wrote articles about Krita on local platforms, answered common questions, collected community feedback and passed it on to the development team, and reported bugs on behalf of users who are not familiar with English.